Triceps Tendonitis

 But it is important to use ice correctly.
 Not using it enough will reduce its effectiveness, using it too much can actually make the inflammation worse!

-The best way to use ice for triceps tendonitis, and any other injury, is to use it for 10-15 minutes at a time.
+The best way to use ice for triceps tendonitis, and any other injury, is to use an ice pack for 10-15 minutes at a time.
 You should then wait at least 2 hours before reapplying it.
 Aim, for at least 4 applications each day.

 Ice works by causing vasoconstriction – narrowing of the blood vessels to reduce the amount of inflammation.
 But if you use ice for too long, the blood vessels actually dilate – open up more, which causes extra blood, fluid and inflammatory chemicals to rush to the damaged tendon causing further inflammation.